charanraj92/TargetCaseStudy/README.md

 MyRetail is an implementation to retrieve/aggregate product details using the productId.
 Application is built using Spring boot and MongoDB technologies.

 ## Database
-start the instance of MongoDb on your system using
+Start the instance of MongoDB on your system using

 ```
 mongod --config /usr/local/etc/mongod.conf
 ```

-Once you have the running instance of Mongo, save the following test date file and run the following command to import test date into the collection.
+Once you have the running instance of Mongo, save the following test data file and run the following command to import test data into the collection.

 ```
 mongoimport --collection products --drop --jsonArray --file sample-data.json